Unique Dog Collar

 Finishing the Loose End of the Collar

-Insert any color thread through a needle and pull until you have a double strand about 15 inches (40 mm) long.
+Insert any color thread you like through a needle and pull until you have a double strand about 15 inches (40 mm) long.

 - For a square end, sew a line firmly straight across, going back over your stitching as needed, so that all the yarn strands are secured and will not come loose.